 Evaluations serve the dual objectives of accountability and learning.
 The primary user of the evaluation findings and recommendations will be the WFP Country Office (CO) and its stakeholders.
-The CPE is the opportunity for the CO to benefit from an independent assessment of its portfolio in order to use the evaluation evidence generated to inform WFP programming decisions as the CO start implementing the new Cameroon Country Strategic Plan.
-The evaluation report will be presented at the Executive Board session in February 2018.
+The CPE is the opportunity for the CO to benefit from an independent assessment of its operations in order to use the evaluation evidence in the formulation of the new Country Strategic Plan and will provide lessons that can be used in the design and programming of operations.
+The evaluation report will be presented at the Executive Board session in June 2018.